Asilve/ctf-writeups/picoctf/forensics.md

 #### Solution
 I could have done this easier with grep, however upon using "sha256sum files/*" I had the sha256 of all the files, so I then searched through all the results.
 I found the file that had the checksum match, and then ran the script with that file, which then decrypted the file and gave me the correct flag.
 NOTE: I did try to run the script on all the files in "files", however this did not work.

+## Scan Surprise (Easy)
+#### Description
+I've gotten bored of handing out flags as text.
+Wouldn't it be cool if they were an image instead?

+#### Thought Process / Solution
+I was provided an image, a QR code.
+Before I scanned it, I thought Ide check the metadata first.
+After looking at the metadata (no hints), I scanned the QR code, which then provided me with the flag.